How Almonds Can Improve Your Heart Health

 Sometimes, it’s okay to go a little bit nutty – especially if that means upping your intake of almonds.

 Sometimes, it’s okay to go a little bit nutty – especially if that means upping your intake of almonds.
 Native to the Mediterranean climate, almonds are a staple of a heart-healthy diet and provide many health benefits.
 Dietitian Laura Jeffers, MEd, RD, LD, helps unpack the details about this nutrition-packed nut.

-Like many other nuts, almonds are high in fat, which tends to give them a bad rap with consumers.
+Like many other nuts, almonds are high in fat, which tends to give them a bad rap.
 It’s true they’re high in fat in general, but they’re packed with healthy monounsaturated fat.

-The amount of fiber found in almonds is especially important for patients with type 2 diabetes.
-The fiber keeps your blood sugar more stable, which reduces the risk of having a spike.
-It also helps improve blood flow, which also is important for diabetics.
+The amount of fiber found in almonds is especially important if you have type 2 diabetes.
+The fiber in almonds keeps your blood sugar more stable, which reduces the risk of having a spike in blood sugar.

-Almonds keep you strong, too because they are chock-full of protein (with 6 grams of protein in that one-ounce serving).
+Almonds keep you strong, too because they’re chock-full of protein (with 6 grams of protein in that one-ounce serving).